 Montana State University

-Prior to coming to MSU, President Cruzado served as executive vice president and provost at New Mexico State University, a post she held since Sept.
-1, 2007, and served as NMSU's interim president from 2008-2009.
-She also served as Dean of the College of Arts and Sciences at NMSU (2003-2007) and as Dean of the College of Arts and Sciences at Puerto Rico’s land-grant university, the University of Puerto Rico at Mayaguez.
+Prior to coming to MSU, President Cruzado served as executive vice president and provost at New Mexico State University, NMSU's interim president.
+She also served as Dean of the College of Arts and Sciences at NMSU and as Dean of the College of Arts and Sciences at Puerto Rico’s land-grant university, the University of Puerto Rico at Mayaguez.

 Higher Learning Commission

-Gellman-Danley served on several boards and commissions in her career, including the Association of Governing Boards (AGB) Council of Presidents, the American Council on Education (ACE) Commission on Education and Attainment, the Council on Adult and Experiential Learning (CAEL) board and the ETS National Community College Council.
+Gellman-Danley has served on several boards and commissions, including the Association of Governing Boards (AGB) Council of Presidents, the American Council on Education (ACE) Commission on Education and Attainment, the Council on Adult and Experiential Learning (CAEL) board, and the ETS National Community College Council.
 As president at two institutions, she served on the boards of local Chambers of Commerce and economic development groups.
-Gellman-Danley consulted at over 30 institutions on strategic planning, the role of technology in higher education, distance learning and related topics.
+Gellman-Danley has consulted at over 30 institutions on strategic planning, the role of technology in higher education, distance learning and related topics.